mpaiva/wcag-tokens/README.md

   - Text labels must match the visual presentation for interactive elements.

 ## Accessible Design Tokens Example
-The JSON file presented below offers an example of a collection of design tokens designed to align with the Web Content Accessibility Guidelines (WCAG):
+The JSON file below offers an example of the template we are using for a collection of design tokens designed to align with the Web Content Accessibility Guidelines (WCAG):

 ```json
 {